Facts about Deepavali in Singapore

 Bonus: You can still celebrate and partake in Indian culture after Deepavali

 The celebration of Indian culture doesn’t just stop after Deepavali comes and goes.

 There is the annual Kalaa Utsavam Indian Festival of Arts put on by the Esplanade which is a 10-day celebration of both contemporary and traditional Indian arts.
-This year’s edition is also poised to feature events lasting all the way till 20 December 2020.
+This year’s edition is also poised to feature events lasting from 19th-28th November.

 The Indian Heritage Centre also has a permanent exhibition that showcases the intricate history shared between South and Southeast Asia over two millennia.
 From tracing the migration of Indians to Singapore in the 19th century to their contributions towards the success of modern-day Singapore, Indians in Singapore – Past & Present is an eye-opener into the complexity of Indian culture in the region.